JAY1820/image_processing/README.md

   </ol>

   <p>
-    We hope this repository enhances your image processing capabilities and serves as a valuable resource for your projects.
-Happy processing!
+    We hope this repository enhances your image processing capabilities using OpenCVS
   </p>
 </body>
 </html>